NxPKG/khulnasoft-docs/content/ddos-protection/managed-rulesets/network/configure-api.md

 # Configure Network-layer DDoS Attack Protection via API

-Configure the Cloudflare Network-layer DDoS Attack Protection managed ruleset by defining overrides at the account level using the [Rulesets API](/ruleset-engine/rulesets-api/).
+Configure the Khulnasoft Network-layer DDoS Attack Protection managed ruleset by defining overrides at the account level using the [Rulesets API](/ruleset-engine/rulesets-api/).

 Each account has the Network-layer DDoS Attack Protection managed ruleset enabled by default.
 This means that you do not need to deploy the managed ruleset to the `ddos_l4` phase entry point ruleset explicitly.
 You only have to create a rule in the phase entry point to deploy the managed ruleset if you need to configure overrides.